sharfuddin1986/Jenkins_CICD/README.md

        !!
 Now you can access the SonarQube Server on http://<ip-address>:9000

-   7.0 Go to my account create access token !! +
+   7.0 Go to my account create access token !!
+Name-jenkins  create token and copy token

-   +
+7

+Grant Jenkins user and Ubuntu user permission to docker deamon.